mparticle-integrations/mparticle-javascript-integration-device-match/README.md

-# integration-tapad
+# integration-device-match

-TapAd Javascript integration for mParticle
+Device Match Javascript integration for mParticle

 #License

-Copyright 2015 mParticle, Inc.
+Copyright 2016 mParticle, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.